syncfusion-content/maui-docs/MAUI/NumericEntry/Overview.md

 ## Key Features

-* Supports validation of input when the focus is lost or after pressing the `Enter` key.
+* Input validation triggered when focus is lost or the enter key is pressed.
-* Supports increasing and decreasing the value by `PageUp`, `PageDown`, `UpArrow`, `DownArrow` keys and mouse scrolling.
-* Supports increasing and decreasing the value using `Up-Down button`.
+* Convenient value increment and decrement using the up-down button.
-* Supports to show values in different custom formats.
+* Flexible display of values in various custom formats.
-* Supports to show values in currency, percent and decimal formats.
-* Supports to show values based on the different culture and regional settings.
+* Adapts to different cultural and regional settings for value presentation.
-* Supports to show watermark text when `NumericEntry` has empty or null value.
+* Placeholder text displayed when the Numeric Entry control contains an empty or null value.